 We are delighted that you are interested in applying for a place at our school for your son or daughter.
 We warmly welcome visits to our school.
 To book a tour with the Head of School, please contact Apsra (Office Administrator) on 0208 883 6880.
-Tours normally take place every Tuesday from 9.15-10.15, but we are able to conduct tours at other times if required.
+Tours normally take place every Wednesdays from 9.15-10.15, but we are able to conduct tours at other times if required.
 We look forward to welcoming you to our lovely school and showing you our children and staff in action.

 Hollickwood School is a one-form entry primary school with a Nursery.
 Admissions for Nursery are managed by the school and Reception to Year 6 admissions are managed by London Borough of Barnet Admission Team.

 Morning and afternoon Nursery classes have 26 places each.
 All parents of three and four year olds are entitled to 15 hours of free childcare and working parents may be entitled to additional 15 hours of free childcare.
 At Hollickwood we offer a limited number of 30 hour places.
 These hours can be arranged over morning/ afternoon session or full days according to parents' needs.
 Application can be made by submitting the following form to the school office.